Yancoal Australia (YAL) H1 2024 earnings summary

 H1 2024 earnings summary

-Ended June with over $1.5 billion in cash, no debt, and a net cash position of $1.4 billion.
+Ended June with over $1.5 billion in cash and no debt, providing significant financial flexibility.

 Financial highlights

-Net operating cash flow was $851 million, up from $89 million in 1H 2023 due to lower tax payments.
+Net cash from operating activities was $851 million for the half, up from $89 million in 1H 2023 due to lower tax payments.

 Basic EPS was 31.9 cents, down 57% year-over-year.